The Study of Lived Catholicism

 Lived Catholicism is an emerging notion reflecting the move to the study of Lived Religion over the past 30 years.
 It encompasses a number of other terms, including everyday Catholicism, folk Catholicism and customary Catholicism; and pays heed to the ways that Catholicism is lived through empirical research, close listening, and as Robert Orsi writes, “attention to religious messiness”.

-- To bring together scholars of lived Catholicism across a broad range of perspectives and disciplines.
+• To continue to bring together scholars of lived Catholicism across a broad range of perspectives and disciplines.

-- By using a digital format, to enable more people to access the conference, regardless of distance.
+• By using a digital format as with our 2020 conference, to enable a wide and diverse group of people to access the conference, from all parts of the world.

 How will this virtual conference work?

 Online conferences offer different opportunities from a classic face-to-face gathering.
-Without the associated time and carbon cost of travelling, participants gather in a digital space for encounters across the time zones.
-We are bringing together some of the top people in the field, enabling global free access to the conference, while fitting around a daily routine that may also involve putting your kids to bed.
-Full immersion over two days, or dipping in and out as daily life and work allow: all is possible.
+Last year, without the associated time and carbon cost of travelling, participants gathered in a digital space for encounters across the time zones.
+At this year’s conference, we will once again bring together some of the top people in the field, and offer global low cost access to the conference, while giving the participants the option to accommodate other activities or their daily routine.
+Full immersion over two days, or dipping in and out as daily life and work allow: both are possible.

-In addition to the scheduled programme, we will also have break-out groups – a chance to meet other attendees – and a digital exhibition space, featuring other expressions of Lived Catholicism.
-Where possible, we will also promote the work of individual scholars and facilitate connections.
+In addition to the scheduled programme, we are also planning various ways to meet and chat with other attendees and other interactive elements which we will announce as the programme is finalised.
+And as with last year’s event, wherever possible, we will also promote the work of individual scholars and facilitate connections.

 We want this to be a truly collaborative affair, so let us know if you have an idea that you’d like to share!

-This session engages with what it means in practice to study lived Catholicism and gives us a feel for the breadth of research currently happening.
-Participants are invited to present 5 minute snapshots of research or potential research which you see as concerned with study of lived Catholicism.
-These can be pre-recorded, or presented live, as you prefer, although we will be very disciplined about the time limit.
+This session engages with what it means in practice to study lived Catholicism to give us a feel for the breadth of research currently happening.
+Participants are invited to present 5 minute videos of research or potential research concerned with study of lived Catholicism.

 Our conference team is gathered from across the disciplines including systematic and practical theology, anthropology and the study of religion.